 With the start of this design business, focusing on technology and design, I replaced my growth and interest in art with a fixation on technology.
 I obsessed about ease of use and forgot about drawing.
 I limited my vision to what was on my monitor and not what was inside me.
 Process became more important than storytelling.
 And I commoditized my creativity by presenting myself a technology expert and not a creative expert.

 This process did not happen overnight or follow a straight trajectory, but over many years, as my role as a designer, artist, husband and father changed, this misalignment of focus caused me to resent clients and colleges, for their endless demands and I became depressed by my inability to set boundaries and expectations that would better serve me and my creativity.
-But ironically it was in the downward motion of depression and anxiety, with nothing to loss, is where I found my clearest visions and emotional energy.
+But ironically it was in the downward motion of depression and anxiety, with nothing to lose, that I found my clearest visions and emotional energy.
 I was able to let go of my ego and simply accept other options and opportunities that I let lay dormant in my mind.

-This cycle of repression and fearfulness, punctuated with moments creative clarity and productivity is how I have unknowingly lived a good part of my life.
+This cycle of repression and fearfulness, punctuated with moments of creative clarity and productivity is how I have unknowingly lived a good part of my life.
 It caused emotional turmoil within my family, my friends & colleagues and myself.
 Historically this familiar and habitual behavior went on for most of my life, until I reached a point, a number of years ago that my resilience to this cycle was no longer holding up.
 I needed to create new paths to my creativity and it required a radical departure to how I approached the creation of art and my life.

 With guidance and encouragement from a wonderful mentor, I was taught I needed to detach from the confines of my design world and physically put my body into creating art.
 To do this I literally stepped outside, to create art in the outdoors.
-In doing so I stepped out of my external believes of who I should be and moved into myself.
+In doing so I stepped out of my external beliefs of who I should be and moved into myself.

 With this action, I learned that my personal expectations, of others, my art and myself was straightjacketing my creativity.
-By doing the opposite of my historical behavior, I was lead to my creativity.
+By doing the opposite of my historical behavior, I was led to my creativity.
 Now I had a new process to access creative exploration other than through my historical cycle of emotion and upheaval.

 All of a sudden creating art for me became a full body experience.
 It energized me.
 No more precious lines.
-No more second guessing I was an artist.
+No more second guessing if I was an artist.
 No more prolonged depression.
 I have stopped denying who I am and embraced myself for the first time in my life.
 Through motion, I have connected to my emotions.
-The journey continues, I am still that sensitive, quiet and creative child, now I have embraced him – for he is I.
+The journey continues, I am still that sensitive, quiet and creative child, but now I have embraced him – for he is I.